Under COVID lockdown, Xinjiang residents complain of hunger

 Leaked directives from government offices show that workers are being ordered to avoid negative information and spread “positive energy” instead.
 One directed state media to film “smiling seniors” and “children having fun” in neighborhoods emerging from the lockdown.

-“Those who maliciously hype, spread rumors, and make unreasonable accusations should be dealt with in accordance with the law,” one notice warned.
+“Those who maliciously hype, spread rumors, and make unreasonable accusations should be dealt with in accordance with the law,” another notice warned.

 The AP was unable to independently verify the notices.
-The Chinese Foreign Ministry did not immediately respond to a request for comment.
+China’s Foreign Ministry did not immediately respond to a request for comment.

 “The situation is gradually improving, it’s gotten a lot better,” she said.